 - Visiting Fellows are expected to meet the direct costs of photocopying, printing and other consumables/costs associated with their work.

 Visiting Fellows will ordinarily be associated with the Centre for a period of one semester.
-The charge for Visiting Junior Fellows is £500 per semester, and the charge for Senior Visiting Fellows is £1000 per semester.
+The charge for Visiting Junior Fellows is £500 per semester, and the charge for Visiting Fellows is £1000 per semester.
 Shorter and longer visits are calculated on a proportional basis.
-Externally Funded Fellows, Honorary Fellows and Distinguished Visiting Fellows visit free of charge.
+Externally Funded Fellows will be paid for through their grants, Honorary Fellows and Distinguished Visiting Fellows visit free of charge.